-However, in May 2016, Sharon and Ozzy announced their plans to divorce after 33 years of marriage.
+In May 2016, Sharon and Ozzy announced their plans to divorce after more than three decades together.
 According to US Weekly, the split came after Sharon learned of Ozzy's alleged affair with a celebrity hair stylist.
-However, two months later the couple that had endured so many ups and downs together decided to try to make their relationship work.
+However, two months later the couple that had endured so many ups and downs together decided to try to make the relationship work.
 In July, Ozzy, appearing on Good Morning America with their son, Jack, said the marriage was not over.
 “It’s just a bump in the road,” he said.
 "It's back on track again.”

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!